dhvitOP/bcfd-bdfd-clone/README.md

 # Example
 You can find a demo/example website at https://bcfd.dhvitop.repl.co/bots
 # Creators Credits
-Frontend/Html and Css are made by ItsmCraft and AdiOS (my friends) Backend By me
+Frontend/Html and Css are made by itsMcraft#9988  and AdiOS#1754 (my friends) Backend By me